Kodluyoruz-Java-Bootcamp/week-1-mehmet-akif-tanisik/out/production/week-1-mehmet-akif-tanisik/week1/question2/README.md

 <!-- ABOUT THE PROJECT -->
 ## Project Description
 ### Question 2
 - Have the following figures drawn on the screen separately and by separating them into parametric and methods.
-(10 POINTS)

 ```Java
         *             *